cilium/cilium/Documentation/network/clustermesh/clustermesh.rst

 Specify the Cluster Name and ID
 ===============================

+Cilium needs to be installed onto each cluster.

 Each cluster must be assigned a unique human-readable name as well as a numeric cluster ID (1-255).
 It is best to assign both these attributes at installation time of Cilium: